osl-incubator/py-real-class/governance.md

-reviewed by a core developer is probably fine) and best efforts (e.g., all substantive API changes must be posted to the mailing list in order to give the broader community a chance to catch any problems and suggest improvements; we assume that anyone who cares enough about PyClass to invoke their veto right should be on the mailing list).
+reviewed by a core developer is probably fine) and best efforts (e.g., all substantive API changes must be posted to the mailing list in order to give the broader community a chance to catch any problems and suggest improvements; we assume that anyone who cares enough about RealClasses to invoke their veto right should be on the mailing list).
 If no-one bothers to comment on the mailing list after a few days, then it's probably fine.
 And worst case, if a change is more controversial than expected, or a crucial critique is